-At the July 22 meeting of Surrey Muse, Joanne will present a selection of her poems.
-More about the event is here:
+At the July 24 meeting of Surrey Muse, Joanne will be the Featured Poet.
+More on the event is here:

 ‘LIKE’ us on FB

 Squamish and Tsleil-Waututh First Nations.